flexera-public/scheduled_job/README.md

 end
 ```

-The success_callback is called on sucessful completion of the job and is also passed the delayed job object and the scheduled job instance.
+The success_callback is called on successful completion of the job and is also passed the delayed job object and the scheduled job instance.

 ```ruby
 config.success_callback = -> (job, _) do